-Grant continued, "this natural seclusion has allowed us to operate dozens of weapon development and warehousing programs and operate a huge underground standard munitions factory."
+Grant continued, "This natural seclusion has allowed us to operate dozens of weapon development and warehousing programs and a huge underground munitions factory."

-"Because Sullivant's Hill is so close to Columbus, it shares its greatest advantage."
+"Because Sullivant's Hill is so close to Columbus, it shares the city's greatest advantage."

 "What advantage?"